Wednesday, February 17, 2021

 Aesthetics

-Loriciel mocks the supposed hardware limitations with ease for a smooth-scrolling colour-galore platformer.
-Each level looks superb with stunning landscapes and super-duper sprites - some reminded me of a Strider-style.
-Throughout, the gameplay is fast and very smooth so it puts to shame Psygnosis and their lame excuses.
-The bosses are ginormous beasts, taking up the entire screen, and sometimes more, so it's impressive how well it constantly performs.
+Loriciel mocks the supposed hardware limitations with lots of colour and smooth-scrolling.
+Each level looks superb, with stunning landscapes and super-duper sprites - some reminded me of Strider.
+Throughout, the gameplay is fast and smooth so it puts to shame Psygnosis and their lame excuses.
+The bosses are ginormous beasts, taking up the entire screen, and sometimes more, so it's impressive how well it performs.

-Sadly, I'm a bit miffed that the might Loriciel didn't bother to use the Atari STe enhancements :/
+Sadly, I'm miffed that the might Loriciel didn't bother to use the Atari STe enhancements :/

 The audio will not dishearten thanks to the amazing talents of Chris Hülsbeck who provides a thumping title tune and stunning in-game chip music.
 There is the option to hear sound effects only, but I really wouldn't bother with that afterthought.
 I personally thought they weren't anything close to the boppin' chip music!

-Okay, that's the unimportant stuff out of the way and we've just enough time for one more screenshot...
+That's the unimportant stuff out of the way, and we've just enough time for one more screenshot...

 The CryptO'pinion?

-Jim Power is excellent but it's not perfect.
-Whilst the first level is absolutely fantastic, later levels suffer some infuriating mechanics which make them impossible - without a trainer for extra lives.
-However, the shoot 'em up stages are a bit rubbish and felt nothing more than a stocking filler.
-Also, there is no support for the enhanced hardware lurking unused inside the Atari STe which is a shame because this would have been a great opportunity to really shine.
+Jim Power is excellent, but it's not perfect.
+Whilst the first level is fantastic, later levels suffer some infuriating mechanics which make them impossible - without extra lives.
+Sadly, the shoot 'em up stages are rubbish and felt nothing more than a stocking filler.
+Also, there is no support for the enhanced hardware lurking unused inside the Atari STe which is a shame because this would have been a great opportunity to shine.

-As a platformer, it's quite unoriginal yet a hugely immense bundle of fun.
+As a platformer, it's a hugely immense bundle of fun.
 Personally, it blows me away how much effort Loriciel devoted to making this platformer as good as possible - this ain't no lame port.
 Ultimately, ask yourself this - do you want a platformer that is fast, fun and addictive?
 Guess what, you've got it right here.
-And a shooter too ;)

 Download for Hard drive or Floppy.